Humberto Vidal explosion

 The Humberto Vidal explosion (sometimes also referred to as the Río Piedras explosion) was a gas explosion that occurred on November 21, 1996 at the Humberto Vidal shoe store in Río Piedras, Puerto Rico.
-The explosion killed 33 and wounded 69 others when the building exploded, causing much of the interior of the building to collapse.
-It is one of the deadliest disasters to have occurred on the island.
+The explosion killed 33 and wounded 69 others.
+It is the deadliest disaster to occur in Puerto Rico.

-Explosion
+Disaster

 A survivor is carried out after being rescued from the rubble.